cs3org/OCM-API/IETF-RFC.md

   - REQUIRED targets (array of strings) - How the recipient SHOULD present the URI to the user.
 The `targets` array MUST NOT be empty.
 A subset of:
-    - `blank` signals the recipient to open the URI in a new window or tab.
+    - `blank` signals the recipient to open the URI in a top-level browsing context chosen by the receiver, such as a new window or tab, or a full page navigation in the current window.
     - `iframe` signals the recipient to embed the URI in an iframe within its own UI, when the Sending Server allows framing by this receiver.